copulopu/chapter4szn2/README.md

-Hello, Welcome to Llamaqwerty fork, Which is one of top 3 largest build archives, with many added builds (Lost, Unavailable, and Manifestable builds have been added), visit my [website](https://fn-archive.vercel.app) that has the same builds but no lost, unavailable, or manifestables there and overall looks cleaner, and if for some reason you dont like it either just go here https://builds.fnbuilds.site i'll just be adding lost builds there and some recent ones as well like (it kinda looks liek fn-repressoh website but looks slightly better)

-For UEFN Builds head over to https://github.com/Helix-Dev-Q/UEFN-Archive for them

-## Credits:
+Hello, Welcome to Helix's FN Builds Archive!
+(Fork of Llamaqwerty's Archive) If you have any problems make an issue and i'll try my best to help you. (if you can't download builds from here https://builds.rebootfn.org its not you its the link i think, but on order for to download builds with that link you just need to use this https://one.one.one.one/ to download it )

+## Credits: (dm me on discord:helix.67 if your download link is here but you don't have credits)
 - Credits go Ka Pum on discord for providing me some lost/unavailable builds
-- Credits to ploosh for many builds here, but 2 specificaly are 26.30-28688692, and 26.30-28509302
+- Credits to ploosh for many builds here
 - Credits go Pak for many og builds and some recent ones as well
 - Credits go to ElectricArchive for s37 builds (which i thought were lost) and other builds as well like s38, s39, s36, s35
 - Credits go to Jalen, for finding lost/unavailable download links